-The co-directors of KIRES are Dr. Sam Evans (email@example.com), associate professor of Finance and Economics, and Dr. Randall Blevins (firstname.lastname@example.org), dean of the School of Business.
+The co-directors of KIRES are Dr. Sam Evans (firstname.lastname@example.org), associate professor of Finance and Economics, and Dr. Alexander Brumlik (email@example.com), assistant professor of Economics.

 The Institute publishes up to two full reports per year, in the spring and fall semesters.

 Occasional reports, primarily student research, will be published as the research

 The Shift from Coal to Natural Gas in the U.S Electric Power Sector: Impact on Global

 Greenhouse Gas Emissions and the Southwest Virginia Coalfield Economy, February 2019

 East Tennessee Economy Has Largely Rebounded from the Great Recession, According to